CSS Transform

 }

-The most popular effect that this property is used for recently, is rotating navigation, social and other information on left side mostly, and making them vertical.
-For both examples down below is used transform: rotate(-90deg) property.
+The most popular effect that this property is used for recently is rotating navigation, social and other information, mostly on the left side, and making them vertical.
+For both examples down below is used transform: rotate(-90deg)

 3D Transform

-I believe that all those are really self-explained after we understood 2D options.
+I believe that all of those are really self-explained after we understand 2D options.

 Transition + Transform